ossforksvn/modulith-demo/README.md

 # The Game, Architecture & Technology Stack

 ## The Game

-The purpose of this demo is to illustrate the modular monolith (modulith) architectural style, and the Apache frameworks/libraries/runtimes that help build them.

 Our demo takes the form of a board game with the ability to play other players via a game server.